ashsek/OnTheRobustnessOfDeepClusteringAlgorithms/README.md

 All the main attacks for the models are situated in their own separate directories (CC/, MICE/, NNM/, SCAN/, RUC/, SPICE/).
 We provide all the files such that you can independently train the models by following their own README.md

-For the attack, Inside the root directories of the models they have their own Jupyter Notebooks seggregated by the dataset (Eg: CC_Attack-CIFAR-10.ipynb).
+For the attack, Inside the root directories of the models they have their own Jupyter Notebooks segregated by the dataset (Eg: `CC_Attack-CIFAR-10.ipynb`).
 Inside the notebooks the code logic flows in the following fashion:
 1. Evaluates the performance of the original model on original dataset.
 2. Trains GAN in a black-box fashion and saves the generator.
 3. Evaluate the model on the generated adversarial samples.